The Patient's Guide to Heart Valve Surgery

 Please note that this research report did not differentiate between “incidence of valve disease” and “incidence of valvular surgery”.
 That said, I think it is very safe to assume that the actual rate of surgery among the senior population is much, much, much less… for now.

-As you may have seen, recent research from the University of Michigan suggests that up to 50% of patients diagnosed with conditions including aortic stenosis and mitral regurgitation were not referred for treatment.
+As you may have seen, recent research from the University of Michigan suggests that up to 50% of patients diagnosed with conditions including aortic stenosis and mitral valve regurgitation were not referred for treatment.

 In review of these datapoints, it is appropriate to say that valve disease is fairly common among seniors and that the rate of surgery is likely to increase in the future – especially considering minimally invasive approaches to heart valve surgery.